 Al-Khamsun (The Fifty)

-As part of the Al-Khamsun series, we will in this term go through a set of chapters on Parents.
+As part of the Al-Khamsun series, we will in this term start a new set of chapters on the Muslim economy.

-Enrichment: This course not part of the CORE programme.
+Enrichment: This course is not part of the CORE programme.

 Registration: This class is limited to 15 students.
 Register early to secure your place